Scotty McCreery: 2011: Clear as Day

 Scotty McCreery debuts new single, 'The Trouble With Girls' and released onto iTunes on September 1, 2011.
 The news that "The Trouble with Girls", along with the album Clear as Day, had been certified gold coincided with McCreery's appearance on Today on November 23, 2011.
 The next day, the Thanksgiving Day of 2011, McCreery performed "The Trouble With Girls" at the 85th Macy's Thanksgiving Day Parade in New York City then headlined the Macy's Great Tree Lighting at Lenox Square Mall in Atlanta in the evening.

-On November 9, 2011, McCreery performed a track from his album, "Walk in the Country", and announced the CMA Radio Stations of the Year honors at the 45th Annual Country Music Association Awards The next day McCreery joined other country stars in Nashville to tape the CMA Country Christmas special that aired on ABC on December 1.
+On November 9, 2011, McCreery performed a track from his album, "Walk in the Country", and announced the CMA Radio Stations of the Year honors at the 45th Annual Country Music Association Awards.
+The next day McCreery joined other country stars in Nashville to tape the CMA Country Christmas special that aired on ABC on December 1.
 He performed "The First Noel", which was included in his Christmas album the following year, during the second annual CMA Country Christmas.

 On October 19, 2011, McCreery sang the National Anthem in Game 1 of the World Series between the St. Louis Cardinals and Texas Rangers at Busch Stadium in St. Louis.
 He also performed on the Disney Parks Christmas Day Parade at Walt Disney World on December 25, 2011.

 McCreery was nominated and won the first of his awards at the 2nd Annual American Country Awards on December 5, 2011.
 He performed his second single at the award show and won in the New Artist category.
 He also won the Best New Artist award at the ACM Awards on April 1, 2012.
 He received the Breakthrough Video of the Year Award at the CMT Music Awards on June 6, 2012.

 2012: Christmas with Scotty McCreery

 In 2012, he opened for Brad Paisley along with The Band Perry.
 The tour kicked off on January 12 with tour dates announced for the first quarter of 2012.Christmas with Scotty McCreery, was released on October 16, 2012.
 The album includes nine holiday classics and two new holiday songs.
-It debuted at No. 4 on Billboard 200 with sales of 41,000, and was certified gold on November 26, 2012.
+It debuted at number four on Billboard 200 with sales of 41,000, and was certified gold on November 26, 2012.
 The Christmas album was included in the Scotty McCreery QVC Bundle, which also contains Clear as Day, released through QVC, and sold 5,000 copies the first week.
 McCreery also hopes to make more Christmas albums in the future.

-McCreery performed a track from the album, "Holly Jolly Christmas" and "Jingle Bells" in the Christmas in Rockefeller Center special broadcast on NBC on November 28, 2012.
+McCreery performed two tracks from the album, "Holly Jolly Christmas" and "Jingle Bells" in the Christmas in Rockefeller Center special broadcast on NBC on November 28, 2012.
 He also sang "Winter Wonderland" at the CMA Country Christmas show aired on ABC on December 20, 2012.
 He performed Santa Claus Is Back in Town and Mary, Did You Know? at the "Christmas in Washington" gala, an annual seasonal celebration benefiting the Children's National Medical Center attended by the President.